Laws and Regulations Governing the Care and Use of Laboratory Animals: An Overview

 This workshop will examine such topics as how technological advances, such as CRISPR/Cas9, may impact the current legal framework and the ability to sustainably support laboratory animal welfare.
 The workshop will be held at the Harvard Law School and will be webcast.

-Click here to view biographies of committee members planning these events.
+Click here to view biographies of planning committee members and speakers.

 Please email any questions to firstname.lastname@example.org.